raveenapp/website/content/about.md

 - If you wanna see what's on my [bucket list]({{< relref "bucketlist.md" >}})

 My hobbies include:
 - Reading
 - Playing Pokemon Go - I've really gotten into it in the past year and a half
 - Retro Tech - I find technology from the 60s to 90s so fascinating
 - Starting projects (hardly ever finishing them) - I love the research and ideation phase but putting them into action is the hard part

-- Favourites - check out more in my [library]({{< relref "library.md" >}})
+Favourites - check out more in my [library]({{< relref "library.md" >}})
-    - shows: Full Metal Alchemist Brotherhood, Frieren, Tengen Toppa Gurren Lagann, Bojack Horseman, Mad Men
+- Shows: Full Metal Alchemist Brotherhood, Frieren: Beyond Journey's End, Tengen Toppa Gurren Lagann, Bojack Horseman, Mad Men
-    - books: Ender's Game, A man called Ove, Berserk
+- Books: Ender's Game, A man called Ove, Berserk
-    - movies: Spiderman: Across the Spiderverse, 500 Days of Summer
+- Movies: Spiderman: Across the Spiderverse, 500 Days of Summer

 Check out my friends:
 - [pkosierb.com](https://pkosierb.com)